Myoldmopar/ep-transition/docs/index.rst

      except Exception as e:
          print(e)

 This is equivalent to the command line call above.
-As with the command line, there are additional, optional arguments that can be passed in, but these are marked for major changes so they aren't documented here.

 Class Structure: